 Click on the above gif animations to dowload the full-size controllable windows exe animation.

-Built-in charger.
+Built-in charger:

 The backside of the piston can, optionally, be used as a no-cost volumetric scavenging pump / charger.
-All it takes is a reed valve (or a rotary/sleeve valve on the camshaft, or a disk valve) to trap the air suctioned untill the intake valves open.
+All it takes is a reed valve (or a rotary/sleeve valve on the camshaft, or a disk valve) to trap the air suctioned untill the transfer valves open.

 The driving of this built-in "charger" involves no friction.